EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-03.md

 2. Tag it as `session-03-complete` for easy rollback
 3. Run full test suite and verify all 13+ tests pass
 4. Review the Session 04 prerequisites (install `sqlmodel` + `alembic`)
+5. Push commits + tags to GitHub so EX1 repos stay in sync

 **Session 04 will upgrade this exact service with:**
 - SQLModel + SQLite persistence (data survives restarts)